jfrost1011/Vibe-Coding-With-Cursor/README.md

   .\setup.ps1
   ```

-After running the setup script, follow the instructions displayed to run the backend and frontend servers.
+After running the script, just follow the instructions on screen.
+It's so easy, even a non-existential snake could do it! 🐍

-### Manual Setup
+### 🔧 Manual Setup (For Control Freaks)

 #### Installing UV

-If you don't have UV installed yet, you can install it using the following commands:
+If you don't have UV yet, get it with:

 - **Windows** (Run in PowerShell):
   ```